STEP 1: Choose your Blogging Platform

 It Gets Worse:

-Your website “IDontKnowHowToStartABlog.Blogger.com” isn’t on a platform that’s built to generate revenue.
+Your blog “IDontKnowHowToStartABlog.Blogger.com” isn’t on a platform that’s built to generate revenue.

 You can purchase a domain name through the company to fix this issue, but you’re still not in total control of the blog as a whole, so it only plugs the leak.